-Inflation pressures abated in 2023.
-The year-over-year increase in the non-seasonally adjusted consumer price index dropped from 6.5% in 2022 to 3.4% in 2023.
-The Federal Reserve raised the federal funds rate four times between January and July and then held the rate steady at 5.25-5.50% through December.
-The Treasury yield curve remained inverted throughout the year.
+Inflation abated in 2024 but remained elevated.
+The year-over-year increase in the non-seasonally adjusted consumer price index dropped from 3.4% in 2023 to 3.0% in 2024.
+The Federal Reserve lowered the federal funds rate 100 basis points between September and December.
+Its target rate was 4.25-4.50% at the end of 2024.
+The 3-month to 10-year Treasury spread returned to a positive in December 2024 after being inverted since October 2022.

-Despite high interest rates and tighter credit conditions, the U.S. labor market remained surprisingly strong throughout the year.
-The unemployment rate fluctuated between 3.4% and 3.8% during 2023 and ended the year at 3.7%.
-The annual increase in average hourly wages declined throughout the year but remained well above historical trends.
+Despite continued high interest rates and tighter credit conditions, the U.S. labor market remained robust throughout the year.
+The unemployment rate began the year at 3.7%.
+It then rose steadily from March (3.8%) to July (4.2%) before declining to 4.0% in December.
+The annual increase in average hourly wages and the job openings-to-unemployed ratio remained above historical trends throughout 2024.